Nisa Donnelly: Career

+Donnelly's first published novel The Bar Stories: A Novel After All won the Lambda Literary Award for Lesbian Fiction at the 2nd Lambda Literary Awards in 1990.
 Her second novel, The Love Songs of Phoenix Bay, was published in 1994.

-She won a second Lambda at the 11th Lambda Literary Awards in the Non-Fiction Anthologies category, as editor of the anthology Mom: Candid Memoirs by Lesbians About the First Woman in Their Life.
+Donnelly won a second Lambda at the 11th Lambda Literary Awards in the Non-Fiction Anthologies category, as editor of the anthology Mom: Candid Memoirs by Lesbians About the First Woman in Their Life (1998), with contributions from Donna Allegra, Mariana Romo-Carmona, Rebecca Brown, Kitty Tsui, Katherine V. Forrest, Lucy Jane Bledsoe, Judy Grahn, Maureen Brady, Jenni Olson, Aren X. Tulchinsky, and others.